Stormwater Pollution Prevention

 • 🚗 Metals and fluids from vehicles

-This polluted runoff flows into storm drains, which often lead directly to **rivers, lakes, and oceans—**without being treated.
+Once this polluted runoff enters storm drains, it often flows directly into rivers, lakes, and oceans—with no treatment.

 🚫 Common Sources of Stormwater Pollution